Welcome to the Department of Psychology!

 Second Year Students (44-87 credits)

-- Contact your advisor to discuss the optimal sequence of your Psychology coursework and learn about opportunities to work on research teams for credit.
+- Contact your advisor to discuss the optimal sequence of your psychology coursework and learn about opportunities to work on research teams for credit.

 - Decide whether the Bachelor of Arts degree or the Bachelor of Science degree best fits your needs.